Nammina Bantu: Plot

-The film begins, Paramasiva (S. V. Ranga Rao) distressed peasant checks in a village along with his daughter Lakshmi (Savitri) and an ox.
-He meets Sowcar Shivam (T.S.Balaiah) a cruel & crafty person to seek some land on the lease.
-Shivam promises to give 2 acres of fertile land after yielding his mango orchards, also provides another sick ox and Paramasiva names them as Ramudu & Lakshamanudu.
-Kannan (Akkineni Nageswara Rao) a loyal trustworthy servant of Shivam whose word is an ordinance to him, shares a bond beyond a servant and also takes care of Bhujangarao's daughter Chandra (Girija) as his own sister.
-Meanwhile, as a glimpse, Ranga (K. A. Thangavelu) Shivam's nephew return to the village giving up his education and falls for Chandra.
+The film begins with Paramasiva, a distressed peasant, checking in a village with his daughter Lakshmi and an ox.
+He meets Sowcar Shivam, a cruel & crafty person, to seek land on the lease.
+Shivam promises to give 2 acres of fertile land after yielding his mango orchards.
+He also provides another sick ox, and Paramasiva names them Ramakshamanulu.
+Kannan, a loyal, trustworthy servant of Shivam whose word is an ordinance to him, shares a bond beyond a servant and takes care of Bhujangarao's daughter Chandra as his sister.
+Meanwhile, as a glimpse, Ranga Shivam's nephew returns to the village, giving up his education and falls for Chandra.
 After some time, Paramasiva successfully yields the mango orchard when Shivam deceits him by endowing a dry land.
-Right now, Paramasiva decides to dig a well at the site shown by Ramudu, Chandra also repents for her father's breach, so, she supports them with the help of Ranga.
-After crossing many hurdles Paramasiva acquires the triumph but to bring out the water there is a necessity of a motor for which a huge amount is required.
-At that point in time, as usual, bullock cart races are conducted in which Kannan wins every year, so, Lakshmi determines to participate in it with Ramalakshmanulu for the prize amount.
-Here Chandra pleas Kannan to loss the bet when he replies that ready to sacrifice his life but not the prestige of his sovereign.
-During the time of the race, Kannan attempts the best shot but Lakshmi holds the victory.
-At present, Shivam accuses & humiliates Kannan as he intentionally did the deed, as a result, he leaves his service.
-Peeved by this, Shivam intrigues to destroy the motor when Kannan obstructs and injured.
-Now Lakshmi realizes Kannan's honesty and they start loving each other.
-Thereafter, on the advice of Ranga, Kannan collaborates all the peasants and performs cooperative farming which irks Shivam and ploys to thwart their plans.
-At last, in the final battle, Shivam falls into a bog, Kannan struggles to extricate him but fails and before dying, he entrusts Chandra's responsibility to Kannan.
+Right now, Paramasiva decides to dig a well at the site shown by Ramudu; Chandra also repents her father's breach, so she supports them with the help of Ranga.
+After crossing many hurdles, Paramasiva acquires the triumph, but a motor is necessary to bring out the water, which requires a considerable amount.
+Then, as usual, bullock cart races are conducted, and Kannan wins every year, so Lakshmi decides to participate with Ramalakshmanulu for the prize amount.
+Here, Chandra pleads with Kannan to lose the bet when he replies that he is ready to sacrifice his life but not the prestige of his sovereign.
+During the time of the race, Kannan attempts the best shot, but Lakshmi holds the victory.
+At present, Shivam accuses & humiliates Kannan as he intentionally did the deed.
+As a result, he leaves his service.
+Peeved by this, Shivam is intrigued by destroying the motor when Kannan obstructs and injures him.
+Now Lakshmi realizes Kannan's honesty, and they start loving each other.
+After that, on the advice of Ranga, Kannan collaborates with all the peasants and performs cooperative farming, which irks Shivam and ploys to thwart their plans.
+At last, in the final battle, Shivam falls into a bog.
+Kannan struggles to extricate him but fails, and before dying, he entrusts Chandra's responsibility to Kannan.
 Finally, the movie ends on a happy note with the marriage of Kannan & Lakshmi and Ranga & Chandra.